markkolich/havalo-client/README.md

 You'll now have a real Eclipse **.project** file worthy of an Eclipse import.

 Note your new **.classpath** file as well &mdash; all source JAR's are fetched and injected into the Eclipse project automatically.

-## Dependencies

-Currently, this artifact is built around my <a href="https://github.com/markkolich/kolich-httpclient4-closure">kolich-httpclient4-closure</a> library.

-It also firmly depends on my common package of utility classes, <a href="https://github.com/markkolich/kolich-common">kolich-common</a>.

 ## Licensing